Aniket7079/Enterprise-fraud-detection-full-ml-pipeline.ipynb/README.md

 Dataset Explanation :-

-This dataset simulates enterprise-level financial transaction data designed
+This dataset simulates enterprise-level financial transaction data desineged
 for fraud detection research and machine learning development.
 It contains 200,000 transactions spanning 4 months (January–April 2025),
 with a realistic fraud rate of approximately 2.8%.